 Having said that, equity release products do offer greater flexibility these days, with the ability to repay some, or all of the interest, keeping overall costs down.
 And if leaving an inheritance is important, some plans allow you to protect a percentage of the property value.

-For more information, read our guide to releasing equity from your home or to see how much equity you could release try the free and easy to use online calculator.
+For more information, read our guide to equity release or to see how much equity you could release try the free and easy to use online calculator.